 Definition

 A medium of exchange is one of the three classical functions of money, alongside unit of account and store of value.
-It is an item buyers hand to sellers to complete a purchase, and its usefulness depends entirely on being widely accepted.
-By serving as a common intermediary, a medium of exchange removes the need for barter, which requires a difficult "double coincidence of wants" in which each party happens to want exactly what the other offers.
+It is the thing buyers hand to sellers to complete a purchase — an intermediary good accepted not for its own sake but because it can be passed on again.
+Its usefulness depends entirely on wide acceptance: by serving as a common middle step, a medium of exchange dissolves the central problem of barter, the "double coincidence of wants," in which a trade only happens if each party happens to want exactly what the other offers.
+With money in the middle, the shoemaker no longer needs to find a hungry baker; anyone's goods convert to the common medium and back out again.

 What makes a good medium of exchange